census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 }
 ```

-*Note: `tsOc` is a timestamp object representing the current ts*
+*Note: `tsOc` is a timestamp object, which is based on the timestamp provided by a scrapLoop.
+In most cases, it is
+the timestamp when a target is scrapped, however, it can also be the timestamp recorded with a metric*

 ### Gauge
-For the following Prometheus Gauges:
+Gauge, as described in the [Prometheus Metric Types Document](https://prometheus.io/docs/concepts/metric_types/#guage),
+> is a metric that represents a single numerical value that can arbitrarily go up and down

 ```
 # HELP gauge_test some test gauges.
 # TYPE gauge_test gague